Terranora, New South Wales

 The town is part of the Tweed Shire local Government area.
 Its postcode is 2486.
 Two schools are located there - Terranora Public School and the senior campus of Lindisfarne Anglican Grammar School.

 Well known children's author, Hesba Fay Brinsmead, made her home in Terranora from 1976 until the early 2000s (she died in nearby Murwillumbah).

-Terranora is also home to St Kilda Saints FC player Sam Gilbert who became the 30th player to play 200 games for the club in its 145 year history.
+Terranora is also home to Luke Garner, Penrith Panthers Second-rower and St Kilda Saints FC player Sam Gilbert who became the 30th player to play 200 games for the club in its 145 year history.